 Online Show Directory

 This is a valuable tool that fosters communication between exhibitors and attendees.
-There are many functions within the online show directory, such as your online directory listing, and show specials.
+There are many functions within the online show directory, such as your digital listing, and show specials.
 For more information on these features, contact your Client Services Specialist.

 You will want to update your online listing as soon as it becomes available.
-Your online Show Directory Listing Features include:
+Your Digital Listing Features include:

 - A company description of up to 500 characters long.